 The way I see it, so long as you're not an idiot like the guy I described, you'll be absolutely fine, and like someone else said, you might end up getting some really close, NATURAL, contact with some monks.

 I also stumbled upon a ceremony in another, smaller, town in Laos, and my presence with a camera was well received.
 I still acted sensitively, but I was getting into conversations with monks and no-one expressed any objection to my camera.

 I really do think that an artist painting will have absolutely ZERO problems wherever they decide to paint.
 The Laos culture seems to be very open to people recording them, compared to the West, and a painter would likely be well received.

 Enjoy.
 Go and do it.
-It will the experience of a lifetime! almost 4 years ago
+It will the experience of a lifetime! over 4 years ago